nizzaneela/Programming_error_explanation/README.md

 # Explanation

-The stable coalescence was introduced in [Timing the SARS-CoV-2 index case in Hubei province](https://www.science.org/doi/10.1126/science.abf8003), where tMRCAs inferred from observations were matched to tMRCAs from simulations.
+The stable coalescence was introduced in Pekar et al.'s [Timing the SARS-CoV-2 index case in Hubei province](https://www.science.org/doi/10.1126/science.abf8003), where tMRCAs inferred from observations were matched to tMRCAs from simulations.
 The authors noted that "coalescent processes can prune basal viral lineages before they have the opportunity to be sampled, potentially pushing SARS-CoV-2 tMRCA estimates forward in time".
-As a result, the tMRCAs inferred from observations do not account for basal lineages that went extinct before they could be sampled.
+In other words, the tMRCAs inferred from observations might not account for basal lineages that went extinct before they could be sampled.
 The stable coalescence is a tMRCA that reproduces a slightly different effect in the simulations - it ignores basal lineages that went extinct before the end of the sampling period.
 The effect is shown in [Fig. 2](https://www.science.org/cms/10.1126/science.abf8003/asset/7e12255a-8ddf-4d55-bc59-6644bc8de6e6/assets/graphic/372_412_f2.jpeg) of that paper, reproduced below.

 ![Fig. 2 of "Timing the index case...](https://github.com/nizzaneela/Programming_error_explanation/blob/dae78dd3e2658b59473d68ce5da2a5c9d2284f8b/timing_f2.jpeg)